 NAT (Network Address Translation) is a method of remapping one IP address space into another.
-It is primarily used to allow devices on a private network (using RFC 1918 addresses) to communicate with the public Internet using a single or few public IP addresses.
+It is primarily used to allow devices on a private network to communicate with the public Internet.

 Types of NAT

-- Static NAT: One-to-One mapping.
-Used for servers that need to be accessible from the outside.
+One-to-One mapping.
+Used for servers (Web, Mail, DNS) that need to be consistently accessible from the outside world using the same public IP.

-- Dynamic NAT: Many-to-Many mapping.
-Maps a private IP to a public IP from a pool of available addresses.
+Many-to-Many mapping.
+Maps a private IP to a public IP from a pre-defined pool of available addresses.
+If the pool is empty, new connections are blocked.

-- PAT (Port Address Translation) / NAT Overload: Many-to-One mapping.
-Maps multiple private IPs to a single public IP using different port numbers.
-This is the most common type used in homes and offices.
+NAT Overload: Many-to-One mapping.
+Maps multiple private IPs to a single public IP by assigning different source port numbers to each connection.
+This is the industry default for home and enterprise networks.

 NAT Terminology